New Beginnings – 2010 Random or Deliberate?

 3. A third decision is to critically look at all the financial decisions I make.
 This one will take the most time and adjustments but will eventually yield huge gains.

-I will be more deliberate in 2010 and I am excited about the potential.
+I will be more deliberate in the future and I am excited about the potential.
 This is a new year, a new decade, a time for new beginnings.
-As you look at 2010, are you going to live it randomly or deliberately?
+As you look at your future, are you going to live it randomly or deliberately?
 Will you make choices to grow, to move on, perhaps to quit things that aren’t working to make room to make deliberate choices with your trusted advisors?
 Or are you going to just let life and your career happen?

-For me, I choose deliberate.
+For me and new beginnings, I choose deliberate.
 I lived random far too long.

 Nice post, Julie, and a great beginning for a new, focused and deliberate 2010!